trashbirdecology/cv/burnett_extendedCV.md

 # Organized Sessions & Symposia

+1. Bridging the gap between science and decision-making through the rapid prototyping of decision support tools.
+Co-organizer with D.
+    Valle and L.S.
+Wszola.
+Ecological Society of America conference 2020
-1. Using the integrated modelling framework to bridge science and decision making: advances, applications, and opportunities.
+2. Using the integrated modelling framework to bridge science and decision making: advances, applications, and opportunities.
     Co-organizer with J.A.
 Royle.
 Ecological Society of America conference 2020
-2. Opportunities and Challenges in Big Data Ornithology.
+3. Opportunities and Challenges in Big Data Ornithology.
 Co-organizer with F.A.
 LaSorte and C.A.
 Lepczyk.
 North American Ornithological Conference V, Washington, D.C.
 2016